Thailands Best Floating Markets: A Must-Visit Guide

 Phuket or Krabi?
 Which is the better choice for your trip?
 Explore a comprehensive comparison and make an informed decision based on 10 key questions.

-In this article, discover all the tricks to optimize your budget and find the best prices for your stay, so you can fully enjoy this fascinating destination.
+How much does a Thailand trip cost?
+Is Thailand expensive?
+Plane tickets, accommodation, food, transportation, activities...
+The budget can quickly escalate.
+Fortunately, with a few tips, it's entirely possible to visit Thailand without breaking the bank!
+In this article, discover all the tricks to travel to Thailand on a budget and find the best prices for your stay, so you can fully enjoy this fascinating destination.

 Related Tours